What is ultraviolet light?

 What effect does germicidal UV have on surrounding materials?

 Long-term exposure of germicidal UV light to plastics will shorten the shelf life of the plastic by approximately 10%.
 Example: If the plastic would normally last about ten years, and it’s exposed to germicidal UV light the entire time, it would probably need to be replaced in 9 years.
 Plant life may be damaged by direct or reflected germicidal ultraviolet rays.
 Transient dyes and colors may be faded from prolonged exposure to ultraviolet rays.

 What companies use germicidal UV?

-> Many companies use germicidal UV in their facilities such as Borden, Inc., Johns Hopkins University, Wyeth Laboratories, Proctor and Gamble, Central Texas Medical Center and Safeway Stores, Inc. For a more in-depth list of companies, click here.
+Many companies use germicidal UV in their facilities such as Borden, Inc., Johns Hopkins University, Wyeth Laboratories, Central Texas Medical Center and Safeway Stores, Inc. For a more in-depth list of companies, click here.

-> Can I put UVC fixtures in my home?
+Can I put UVC fixtures in my home?

 Yes – ultraviolet fixtures from UV CARE have been safely used in homes, as well as in hospitals, laboratories, clean rooms, doctors″ offices, commercial buildings, food processing plants and other commercial and residential environments throughout the world – any place a concern for clean air exists.